 How Did The Great Gatsby Become a Classic?

-Friends, Romans, countrymen lend me your ears eyes.
+Friends, Romans, countrymen lend me your ears.

 I come to shatter your beliefs about the Great Gatsby.

-Calm down.
+Calm down!

-This is not a critical review of the book but rather an objective analysis of its evolution to “classic” status.
+This is not a critical review of the book, but rather an objective analysis of its evolution to “classic” status.

-There’s a backstory you need to know.
+There’s a backstory you should know.

 Let’s Talk About Classic Books